(If you would like to post a comment about anything in this page, go to the Club Talk Room of the Members' Area)

 The erroneous notion that clans are Highland groups and families are Lowland units is very much a Victorian (19th century) one.
-In fact, the terms are interchangeable, and many a Lowland laird has held from the Lyon Court the title ‘Chief of the Name and Arms’, together with a Standard and Pinsel (heraldic flags) granted to those with a clan following.
-This is true of the Woods.
+In fact, the terms are interchangeable, and many a Lowland laird has held from the Lyon Court the title ‘Chief of the Name and Arms’, together with a Standard and Pinsel (heraldic flags) granted to those, like the Woods, with a clan following.
 (Vide the authoritative treatise written by Sir Crispin Agnew QC, Rothesay Herald of Arms in Ordinary at the Court of the Lord Lyon, reproduced at - http://www.scotarmigers.net/pdfs/info-leaflet-11.pdf .)
-Another myth - that only Highlanders wore tartan - was perhaps propagated by those Lowlanders wishing to distance themselves from the defeated Jacobite clans, during the dangerous years of retribution following the1746 Battle of Culloden.
-However, the Scottish Tartans Authority has plenty of evidence to show that it was quite usual for Lowlanders, too, to wear district tartans that later became family-associated, and indeed that the border counties of the south had always been a major centre for weaving tweed and tartan cloth of the finest quality.
+Another myth - that only Highlanders wore tartan - was perhaps propagated by those Lowlanders wishing to distance themselves from the defeated Jacobite clans (though some of those clans were divided in their loyalties), during the dangerous years of retribution following the1746 Battle of Culloden.
+However, the Scottish Tartans Authority has plenty of evidence to show that it was quite usual for Lowlanders, too, to wear district tartans that later became family-associated, and indeed that the central and border counties of the south had always been a major centre for weaving tweed and tartan cloth of the finest quality.
 They still are.

 * * * *

-Before family surnames became commonplace in the 13th/14th century, individuals were often identified with features that described where they lived (e.g., John [of] the ford, hill, brook, heath and so on) or their occupation (John the miller, archer, mason, carpenter, wheelwright, potter etc.), but people so named are today nowhere near as numerous as the Woods.
+Before family surnames that pass unchanged from father to son had become commonplace by the late14th century, individuals were often identified with features that described where they lived (e.g., John [of] the ford, hill, brook, heath and so on) or their occupation (John the miller, archer, mason, carpenter, wheelwright, potter etc.), but people so named are today nowhere near as numerous as the Woods.
 In fact, during the early Middle Ages much of the population lived either in or near woodland, so there was nothing especially distinctive or 'nameworthy' about it; moreover, using their own woodcraft skills was essential to the workaday life of all peasants and farmers.
 It is often said that the surname Wood derives from Anglo-Saxon 'wudu' meaning a wood or forest.
 No doubt that is true of the word, but not necessarily of the surname.
 It seems there are too many of us for that to have been the sole or even primary origin.

 It is apt that the Arms escutcheons of the heads of several prominent Wood families in the UK (including the Woods of Bonnytoun) are surmounted by a crest that proudly depicts a naked Savage - the storm god himself? - bearing a club, and the motto, Defend.
 Even so, the great Admiral described in the next section chose for his personal crest a portrayal of the weapon he mastered in defence of Scotland's coasts and vital maritime communications: a ship under sail.

-It is believed that most Scottish Woods, including those who had Anglicised their Gaelic name Coil/Coyle, were once called Wod.
+It is believed that numerous Scottish Woods, including those who Anglicised their Gaelic name Coil/Coyle, were once called Wod.
 In the year 2000, Wood was the 61st of Scotland's top surnames.